Glareone/AZ-900-Microsoft-Azure-Fundamentals/README.md

 </details>

 <details>
-<summary>Section 7: Azure BigData.
+<summary>Module 7: Azure BigData.
 Azure SQL Data Warehouse (now known as Azure Synapse Analytics).
 PaaS.</summary>

 **As with all PaaS services from Microsoft, SQL Data Warehouse offers an availability SLA of 99.9%.
  Microsoft can offer 99.9% availability because it has high availability features built into the platform**